GeneralUnRest/deerkin-x/README.md

 writing deers

-	curl server.tld:port/deer/<deer-name> -d @- < deer.example
+	curl server.tld:port/deer/<deer-name> --data-binary @- < deer.example
+	# if using --data-binary, you can omit the use of n char
+	# --data-binary sends the newlines just fine
-	# anything from 0-F, terminate lines with n
+	# anything from 0-F, terminate lines with n or \n
-	# make sure last line is also terminated with n
+	# make sure last line is also terminated with n or \n
+	# please do not mix use of n and an actual newline (\n)

 to see your new deer